Connic

 • 4.Stores results and notifies downstream systems

-Each step is traced, every token is counted, and failures are automatically retried with exponential backoff.
+Each step is traced, tokens are counted, and failures are retried with exponential backoff.

 Deployment Strategy